If you've blocked our ad, please consider unblocking it.

 The game is almost finished.
 Almost all of the game is accessible, and most of the final changes to be made are aesthetic.

 - The minimaps are gone, with the star and coin counters being moved to their final positions in the HUD.

-- The Power Meter is in its final iteration in the shape of Mario's head.
+- The health meter is in its final iteration in the shape of Mario's head.